microsoft/debug-adapter-protocol/specification.md

   /**
    * The context in which the evaluate request is used.
    * Values:
-   * 'variables': evaluate is called from a variables view context.
    * 'watch': evaluate is called from a watch view context.
    * 'repl': evaluate is called from a REPL context.
    * 'hover': evaluate is called to generate the debug hover contents.